mistersingh179/bw-dashboard/README.md

 - for every webpage, get all campaigns with same category and build scored campaigns
 - don't build scored campaign if already there.
 - when request comes in we will get webpage -> scoredCampaigns -> campaigns (filter campaigns whose category is not blank and is not same as that of webpage).

-## Pending later things
-- refresh data
-  - fetch html of existing html pages which have changed ??
-  - update the lastModifiedAt of Webpage, currently limited as the createMany does not have on conflict update option
-  - fetch newer webpages of existing websites
-  - fetch webpages of new websites
-- make edit & create use separate forms rather than sharing one or merge typescript types on functions
-- make index for to manage all middleware exports
-- add validations to campaign form e.g. requiredCssSelector, url etc.
-- setup wild card for categories on a campaign. this enables a campaign to run on all categories
-  - need to also support pages which have no categories

 ## Notes on how services are working the background